Exclusive: White professor whose ‘I hate white people’ rant went viral speaks out

 "I would say 98 percent of the emails and messages I've received tell me that I'm the racist," he said.
 "And that I should go f*** myself, and lots of other things."

 On Tuesday, the tenured professor of history posted on Facebook that someone whose social media handle is "Beefy Tips" had threatened bodily harm to him.
-He'd dared Beefy Tips to meet him at Harlem Shake at noon on Wednesday.
+He'd dared the messenger to meet him at Harlem Shake at noon on Wednesday.

-That's where PIX11 News encountered Livingston, but nobody else was in sight, except for a former student of Livingston's, who'd volunteered to observe and video record any encounter the professor and Beefy Tips might have, especially if the latter carried out his threats of bodily harm.
+That's where PIX11 News encountered Livingston, but nobody else was in sight, except for a former student of Livingston's, who'd volunteered to observe and record any encounter the professor and Beefy Tips might have, especially if the latter carried out his threats.

 The professor waited a full hour for his anonymous intimidator, but Beefy Tips was a no-show.